anders94/api-docs/source/includes/_http-private.md

-success | A boolean indication of the success or failure of this operation. amount | The remaning unfilled amount that was canceled in this operation. message | A human readable description of the result of the action.
+success | A boolean indication of the success or failure of this operation. amount | The remaning unfilled amount that was canceled in this operation. message | A human readable description of the result of the action. clientOrderId | (optional) User specified integer identifier associated with the new order placed.

 ## withdraw